 Birch Hill offers snowboard rentals, lessons, tubing, a bunny hill, and a terrain park.
 Additionally, being that it’s located on a US Army base, access can be restricted during the season.
 Furthermore, the site is undergoing renovations to add a better lodge and update the chairlift.

-While Fairbanks probably won’t be competing for an Olympic training ground anytime soon, it does have some solid skiing options that are really close to town.
-For those looking for cheap, quality ski runs within a 30-minute drive of the city, Fairbanks is worth the journey into interior Alaska.
+While Fairbanks probably won’t be competing for an Olympic training ground anytime soon, it does have some solid Alaskan ski areas that are close to town.
+For those looking for cheap, quality ski runs within a 30-minute drive of a unique, fun city, Fairbanks is worth the journey into interior Alaska.